 a very popular the professor teaching about corporate finance and valuation.
 He blogs regularly about company valuation, oftentimes about the hottest/hyped ones at the time like Facebook, Google, WeWork, Uber, etc. He is a numbers guy and a story guy, which is important in the context of valuations.
 He writes about his reasoning for doing what he does and why he uses certain assumptions.
 He also does great YouTube videos.
 And writes about the basic foundations and concepts in valuation as well as very specific issues.

-Intrinsic Investing (link) is about very good concepts for value investing and discussing specific single-equity investment cases.
+Intrinsic Investing (link) is about very good concepts for value investing and discussing specific single-equity investment cases and industry research.

-Collaborative Fund (link) is about investing, broad topics, technology.
+Collaborative Fund (link) is about investing, broad topics, technology, philosophy.
 Always interesting reads!

 Good Investing TV and its German version Gut Investieren TV offer great interviews with investors.
 The valueDACH community has a great blog.
 My guest contribution about Bolloré was published here as well.
 The website was relaunched as good-investing.net making use of a beautiful layout.